 These are only a few of the benefits and privacy protocols that VPNs have to offer.
 Many VPN services allow you to easily personalize your protection configuration to address your specific privacy concerns.

-2. Use the Tor Network
+2. Boost Your Online Anonymity Using the Tor Network

 One of the most popular methods of getting online securely and anonymously on a computer is to use the Tor network.
 Now, this option is available for Android users, too.